keenhenry/keenhenry.github.io/_posts/2025-03-25-image-compression-in-python.md

 ### Why

-Images displayed on a website are slowing down loading web pages in your brower.
-Depends on how many images a site has and how big they are, this might hinder user-experience of the website.
+Images displayed on a website are slowing down loading web pages in your browser.
+Depending on how many images a site has and how big they are, this might hinder the user experience of the website.

-In addition to that, compressed images in most cases are indiscernible in quality for most users, even if with a staggering `40%` size-reduction lossy compression (see [does size matter?][size-matter])!
+In addition to that, compressed images in most cases are indiscernible in quality for most users, even with a staggering `40%` size-reduction lossy compression (see [Does Size Matter?][size-matter])!

-Therefore, it makes sense to compress images of my personal website to improve UX without sacrificing the perceieved image quality[^lossy].
+Therefore, it makes sense to compress images of my personal website to improve UX without sacrificing the perceived image quality[^lossy].

 ### What